 Strengths identify where a municipality excels and where they should take pride, while weaknesses identify their shortcomings.
 Opportunities are things that they can capitalize on in an effort to improve their weaknesses and threats are things that could derail their success and future efforts.
 The needs and opportunities were created in response to things each group identified as their weaknesses and opportunities.
 A good example of a weakness could be "inability to attract additional employers."
 A related opportunity could be "increased access to water/sewer/gas/fiber optics" which would make potential job sites more appealing to prospective employers looking for a place to locate their business.
 The groups were also encouraged to consider needs and opportunities from the previous plan and discuss whether or not those issues and opportunities are still relevant.
-There are multiple overlaps regarding the needs and opportunities should continue to develop relationships with each other and work together.
+There are multiple overlaps regarding the needs and opportunities between the various municipalities, which was discussed and identified as evidence that the groups should continue to develop relationships with each other and work together.